RockefellerArchiveCenter/fluxx_exporter/README.md

 Note: You can explore the existing tables and their associated fields in `{fluxx-instance-base-url}/api/rest/v2/doc` to determine what data and fields you want to be able to export from Fluxx.

 #### Step 2: Upload Fluxx Table API Documentation Pages
-Fluxx Exporter requires information from your backend table API documentation to complete exports.
+Fluxx Exporter requires information from your API documentation to configure tables and fields for export.
 Follow these steps to import the HTML files you just downloaded from Fluxx.

 ##### Option A: Use the Fluxx Exporter Interface (Preferred Method)
 1. In Fluxx Exporter, navigate to the [Import page](http://localhost:8000/import/)